 Established in 1938 with 4,589 acres, Back Bay National Wildlife Refuge now encompasses 9,250 acres which protects the watershed and habitat for wildlife.
-It is equally important that the land acquisitions buffer development and is reducing erosion and runoff of fertilizer and other chemicals.
-This protection has resulted in better water quality which resulted in an increase of the number of ducks and geese using the refuge.
+It is equally important that recent land acquisitions are buffering development and are reducing erosion and runoff of fertilizer and other chemicals.
+This protection has resulted in better water quality, which in-turn, is increasing the number of ducks and geese using the refuge.

-The refuge staff and volunteers support numerous programs to include year-around bird surveys, Loggerhead Sea Turtle nest protection, wetlands management, environmental education, and more.
-For additional information about Back Bay NWR see https://www.fws.gov/refuge/Back_Bay
+The refuge staff and volunteers support a number of programs to include year-around bird surveys, Loggerhead Sea Turtle nest protection, wetlands management, environmental education, and more.
+For more information about Back Bay NWR see https://www.fws.gov/refuge/Back_Bay

 To reach Back Bay NWR in southern Virginia Beach, follow Sandbridge Road to the oceanfront and turn right (south) onto Sandpiper Road.
 Follow it, about 4 miles, all the way to its end, just past Little Island Park.
 Turn left, enter the Refuge gate, and follow the paved road 1 mile to the Visitors Center.
 There is no entrance fee to the refuge if you arrive before 8:00 a.m.
 If you are late, a Duck Stamp or Senior Pass will cover the fee.
 There is an honor system if no attendant is at the gate.

 Seventeen individuals visited Craney Island on August 28th.
 While it was windy, the mosquito numbers were kept low and rain held off for the trip.
 We were guided by Army Corps personnel along the west side of Craney Island and viewed the impoundment cells from the west side.
 A good variety of shorebirds were observed (the main goal of the trip), with spotting scopes being very helpful to obtain decent views of these birds.
 A complete list is included below.

 Great Blue Heron

 Field Trip Inclement Weather Policy